PojavLauncherTeam/PojavLauncher_iOS/README.md

 PojavLauncher is amazing, and surprisingly stable, and it wouldn't be this way without the following people that helped and contribute to the project!

 @khanhduytran0 - Lead iOS port developer
-@Doregon - PojavLauncher hosting on Doregon's Repository, iOS port developer
+@crystall1nedev - Lead iOS port developer
 @artdeell - Lead developer
 @LegacyGamerHD - Lead developer
 @zhouwei - Original Boardwalk code